greenwayb/replit-casevault/replit.md

 # Recent Changes

 ## August 2, 2025 (Latest Updates)
+- **Fixed Document Status Update UI Issue**: Resolved issue where document status changes weren't reflected in the UI immediately.
+Added onDocumentUpdate callback to DocumentViewer component to properly update local state when status changes occur, ensuring the UI displays the current status after successful updates.
+- **Enhanced Status Update Cache Invalidation**: Improved cache invalidation strategy in StatusSelect component to ensure all related queries are refreshed when document status is updated.
 - **Persistent SignOut Button**: Added TopNav component that appears in the top right corner of all authenticated pages, displaying user information and sign out functionality
 - **Enhanced CASEADMIN Permissions**: Updated document status system so CASEADMIN users can change document status from any state to any other state, providing full administrative control over document workflow
 - **Multi-Role User System**: Implemented comprehensive multi-role assignment capability: